RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

       1. Nice and smooth as the derivatives can be calculated
       2. Scales everything between 0 to 1 (Sigmoid/Logistic)
       3. Scales everything between -1 to 1 (TanH)
-      4. TanH is more commonly used than other two, as it is good to avverage everything around 0
+      4. TanH is more commonly used than other two, as it is good to average everything around 0
       5. Changes very slowly for very high values or very low values, This causes vanishing gradient problem
       6. Computationally expensive
    6. **Rectified Linear Unit (ReLU)**